haoheliu/ssr_eval/README.md

 I build this repo while I'm writing my paper for INTERSPEECH 2022: <i>Neural Vocoder is All You Need for Speech Super-resolution</i>.
 The model mentioned in this paper, NVSR, will also be open-sourced here.

+## Some notes
+1. Suggestions for comparing your model with NVSR.
+- At a sampling-rate <= 44.1 kHz.
+You can resample NVSR result to this sampling-rate.
+- At a sampling-rate > 44.1 kHz (usually 48kHz).
+First option is resampling your result to 44.1kHz.
+Another option is train a 48kHz NVSR, which I'm currently working on.
+I'll release the 48kHz NVSR in the next month.

 ## Installation
 Install via pip:
 ```shell